Some art can be downright dangerous, at least for those creating it.

 “I’m waiting for a Muslim ‘All in the Family.’
 Muslims are never going to feel like a part of the American family until people start to make fun of them on TV.
 That’s how minds have always been changed in this country.”

 Albert Brooks isn’t Muslim.
 He’s just one of the funniest men alive.
 He tried to bridge the gap between Islam and the west with “Looking for Comedy in the Muslim World.”

-Brooks’ 2005 film didn’t make much noise at the box office.
+Brooks’ 2005 film didn’t make much noise at the box office, and the comic genius hasn’t directed a movie since its opening.
 The fact that it exists, and one of comedy’s living legends made it, is vital all the same.

 Comic minds like Brooks, Saïdi and Iranian stand-up Moz Jobrani are willing to talk about Islam at a time when simply drawing Muhammad’s picture inspires violence.

 It’s both a cliche and true that most Muslims want peace.
 That isn’t enough.
 We need to discuss both the violence pouring out of select Muslim neighborhoods and how all of us can defeat it.
 These same voices can’t wish for peace one moment and then label a negative portrayal of radical Islam “Islamophobia” the next.